 Proposed Policy Could the proposed policy have likely significant effects on European sites?
-Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In- combination effects A Vision for Sustainable Waste Management in Dorset No - the vision itself would not lead to development N/A N/A N/A N/A N/A Objective 1 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 2 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 3 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 4 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 5 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 6 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Spatial Strategy No - the strategy itself will not lead to development N/A N/A N/A N/A N/A Policy 1 - Sustainable Waste Management Uncertain as it stands - but no if suggested wording is adopted as this will mitigate against Likely Significant Effects N/A N/A N/A Insert additional sentence in supporting text stating that all applications will need to comply with Policy 17 - see footnote 1.
-N/A Policy 2 - Integrated Waste Management Facilities Uncertain as it stands - but no if suggested wording is adopted as this will mitigate against Likely Significant Effects N/A N/A N/A Insert additional sentence in supporting text stating that all N/A
+Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In- combination effects A Vision for Sustainable Waste Management in Dorset No - the vision itself would not lead to development N/A N/A N/A N/A N/A Objective 1 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 2 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 3 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 4 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 5 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Objective 6 No - the objective itself would not lead to development N/A N/A N/A N/A N/A Spatial Strategy No - the strategy itself will not lead to development N/A N/A N/A N/A N/A Policy X - Proposed Waste Site Allocations New Policy contained within the Draft Waste Plan Update 2016 Uncertain as it stands - but no if suggested wording is adopted as this will mitigate against Likely significant effects Replace second sentence with wording suggested in section 8.3.
+Policy 1 - Sustainable Waste Management Uncertain as it stands - but no if suggested wording is adopted as this will mitigate against Likely significant effects N/A N/A N/A Insert additional sentence in supporting text stating that all applications will N/A